Boys Still Get These 3 Things From Parents That Girls Don’t

 McFee found that boys’ rooms had 15 times more action figures than girls’ rooms, as well as significantly more outer-space toys and props for dramatic play that involved guns, tools, and machines.
 Over the nearly five decades between studies, sports equipment was one of the few toy categories where the gap between what was present in kids’ bedrooms narrowed significantly.

 It’s difficult to break cycles that are as entrenched as gendered parenting.
 In addition to awareness, it also requires energy and oftentimes resources to provide countercultural environments.
-And even then, parents and kids are likely to be drawn back to the norm by groups and companies that benefit from current stereotypes.
+Even then, parents and kids are likely to be drawn back to the norm by groups and companies that benefit from current stereotypes.

 It’s asking a lot of parents to evaluate their own paradigms and how those play out, while at the same time taking into account how kids are influenced in school and other social settings, as well as by the media.
-But a growing library of research describing how boys and girls are parenting differently should in turn bring with it more tools for parents to apply what they are learning.
+But a growing library of research describing how boys and girls are parented differently should in turn bring with it more tools for parents to apply what they are learning.